-We released our first research report in November 2018.
-It is based on our interviews with residents of coal-producing communities and is called Bridging the Gap: building bridges between urban environmental groups and coal-producing communities in Saskatchewan.
+We made our first trip down south in April of 2018, when we held 17 interviews with community members.
+We released our first research report in November 2018, based on these interviews.
+It’s called Bridging the Gap: building bridges between urban environmental groups and coal-producing communities in Saskatchewan.
 You can read the report in full here (pdf).
 The report provides background information on this issue in Saskatchewan; relays what we heard from participants in each community; compares and contrasts those perspectives with our own; and offers suggestions as to next steps for us and for decision-makers.
-Fundamentally, this research was approached as a relationship-building exercise, and we are grateful for the engagement of our participants and look forward to continuing these conversations moving forward.
+Fundamentally, this research was approached as a relationship-building exercise, and we are grateful for the engagement of our participants.
 You can also read our op-ed in the National Observer here, summarizing some of the key lessons we learned.

 The report authors – Rachel, Hayley & Justin – sat down for a conversation exploring some of the results, along with their assumptions going into the project and how what they’ve learned has started to re-shape how they view this challenge and the future of energy in the province.
 You can listen to that conversation here:

-In March the federally-appointed Just Transition Task Force, which visited coal-producing communities in Alberta, Saskatchewan, New Brunswick, and Nova Scotia during 2018, publicly released their final reports, including recommendations on how the federal government can support those communities through the transition.
+Also in March 2019, the federally-appointed Just Transition Task Force, which visited coal-producing communities in Alberta, Saskatchewan, New Brunswick, and Nova Scotia during 2018, including trips to Estevan and Coronach in June of that year, publicly released their final reports.
+These include recommendations on how the federal government can support those communities through the transition.
 You can find them here.
 We are not surprised that the Task Force picked up on many of the same themes as we did through our interviews with folks in Estevan & Coronach.
 These government reports reinforce the uncertainty hanging over coal-producing communities and the need for immediate and inclusive planning.

 During the course of our work, a number of questions continually came up relating to the challenges of the transition we’re advocating for, as well as about potential solutions.
 We’ve recorded a series of short videos with Mark, one of our team members, to try and address some of these questions.
 We acknowledge that we’re still learning and working through these problems, but we want to offer our perspectives when we can in the spirit of continuing to work towards constructive dialogue and solutions.
 These videos also offer a bit of a preview to Mark’s work; he’s preparing a report that will address the more technical aspects of a transition to renewable energy.